-Report: Former Georgia Tech Head Coach Damon Stoudamire Expected to Join LSU's Staff
+Report: Former Georgia Tech Head Coach Damon Stoudamire Expected To Join LSU's Staff

 Most notably, Georgia Tech has seen departures from Baye Ndongo, Mo Sylla, Akai Fleming, Jaeden Mustaf, Eric Chatfield Jr, Davi Remagen, and Brandon Stores Jr. Ndongo, Flemingm and Mustaf were integral parts of last year's team, while Sylla flashed potential in the limited action that he did have.
 Chatfield, Stores, and Remagen did not see much action for Georgia Tech this past season.
 It will be interesting to see if any of those players follow Stoudamire to LSU if he ends up landing the job.

-Cross has a lot of work to do to get this program relevant agian, as Georgia Tech has made the NCAA Tournament only 4 times since playing for the national championship in 2004.
-He has taken that task head on though and has embraced what lies in front of him.
+Cross has a lot of work to do to get this program relevant again, as Georgia Tech has made the NCAA Tournament only 4 times since playing for the national championship in 2004.
+He has taken that task head-on though, and has embraced what lies in front of him.

 Loading recommendations...
 Please wait while we load personalized content recommendations